mattpap/masters-thesis/sphinx/src/groebner.rst

 Now we can clearly see the common factors of the input polynomials.
 Although utilization of
 |groebner| bases algorithm for computing GCDs of univariate polynomials is very fancy, there
 are much more efficient algorithms for this purpose.
-In SymPy we currently use heuristic GCD algorithm over integers and rationals, and subresultants over other domains.
+In |sympy| we currently use heuristic GCD algorithm over integers and rationals, and subresultants over other domains.

-Moreover, |groebner| bases can be used to compute greatest common divisors of multivariate polynomials (see [Cox1997ideals]_).
+Moreover, |groebner| bases can be used to compute greatest common divisors of multivariate polynomials [Cox1997ideals]_.
 The algorithm reduces the problem of finding the GCD of two multivariate polynomials, say ``f`` and ``g``, into the problem of finding their least common multiple.
 The final result is obtained using the well known formula that relates GCD with LCM: